 The Company has contracted the services of Big Rock Consulting Inc. ("BRC") for the manufacturing of certain equipment for the Company's heap leach plant for US\$1,913,250.
-To September 30, 2020, the Company has advanced \$986,167 (US\$739,311) to BRC with the rest of the contracted amount to be paid by the time the equipment is delivered.
-An impairment charge of \$629,190 (US\$467,572) was recorded for the year ended September 30, 2020, as certain equipment paid for in advance are no longer available to the Company.
+As of September 30, 2021, the Company has advanced \$986,167 (US\$739,311) to BRC with the rest of the contracted amount to be paid by the time the equipment is delivered.
+An impairment charge of \$629,190 (US\$467,572) was recorded during the year ended September 30, 2020, as certain equipment paid for in advance are no longer available to the Company.
+During the year ended September 30, 2021, the remaining advance of \$343,532 (US\$271,739) was also written off.

-In addition, the Company had undiscounted environmental closure obligations for remediation and rehabilitation work on the Company's Igor properties with estimated total obligations at September 30, 2020 of \$523,556 (US\$392,500).
+In addition, the Company had undiscounted environmental closure obligations for remediation and rehabilitation work on the Company's Igor properties with estimated total obligations at September 30, 2021 of \$500,084 (US\$392,500) (2020 - \$523,556 (US\$392,500)).

-During the year ended September 30, 2020, the Company was notified of a claim filed by AMM against the Company, for early termination fees associated with the construction of the Company's mineral processing plant in the amount of \$13.5 million.
-A second claim by AMM was filed against the Company in the amount of \$1.12 million for fees allegedly payable for construction of the processing plant.
-As AMM had not presented significant progress in the construction of the plant to the Company, management believes PPX has valid arguments to defend against the claims and as a result no amounts have been recorded for these claims as at September 30, 2020.
+During the year ended September 30, 2020, the Company was notified of a claim filed by AMM against the Company, for early termination fees associated with the construction of the Company's mineral processing plant in the amount of US\$13.5 million.
+A second claim by AMM was filed against the Company in the amount of US\$1.12 million for fees allegedly payable for construction of the processing plant.
+As AMM had not presented significant progress in the construction of the plant to the Company, management believes PPX Mining has valid arguments to defend against the claims and as a result no amounts have been recorded for these claims as at September 30, 2021.
+Subsequently, these claims have been concluded without a ruling on the grounds.